SwedbankPay/swedbankpay.github.io/index.md

 ## Libraries and SDKs

-Actively maintained libraries and SDKs for Swedbank Pay' API platform.
+Actively maintained libraries and SDKs for Swedbank Pay's API platform.

 {% for repository in active_repositories %}
   {% if page.libraries contains repository.name %}